Appyx/RCWire/README.md

 Just copy the files RCWire,RCSwitch,Header into the appropriate library folder.
 For the Arduino IDE check this link: <a>https://www.arduino.cc/en/Guide/Libraries#toc5</a>
 For PlatformIO just copy the files into the lib folder.
-Take a look at the ArduioExample.cpp.
+Take a look at the ArduinoExample.cpp.

 ## Installation-RaspberryPi